About EGSH

 Does joint property ownership qualify for a Golden Visa in Dubai?

-The GDRFA Dubai allows joint ownership only where the applicant’s individual share is worth at least AED 2,000,000, as proven by the DLD or licensed valuation.
-The DLD’s Golden Visa Investor service, however, states that the property value must be wholly owned by the investor in their own name, so joint ownership may not always be compatible with that route.
-You should confirm the treatment of your specific structure with both authorities before applying.
+The GDRFA allows joint ownership only where the applicant's individual share is worth at least AED 2,000,000, as proven by the DLD documentation or licensed valuation.
+The DLD's Golden Visa Investor service states that the property value must be wholly owned by the investor in their own name.
+Joint ownership may not always be compatible with that route, so applicants should confirm the treatment of their specific structure with both authorities before applying.

 What documents are needed for the DLD Golden Visa Investor application?

-The DLD’s Golden Visa Investor service requires a title deed or eCertificate of Title for the qualifying property or properties, your passport, a personal photo, and, if available, your current Emirates ID and residence permit.
-For mortgaged properties, you also need a bank no‑objection letter confirming that the bank has no objection to issuing a residence on the property and detailing the amounts paid and outstanding, including proof that AED 2,000,000 has been paid for Golden Visa applications.
+The DLD requires a title deed or eCertificate of Title for the qualifying property or properties, a valid passport, a personal photo, and, if available, a current Emirates ID and residence permit.
+A Good Conduct Certificate issued in Dubai is also required.
+For mortgaged properties, a bank NOC confirming no objection to the issuance of a residence permit is needed, specifying the paid amount and outstanding balance.
+For off-plan properties, the registered Oqood certificate and a developer statement of account are required.

-What is the difference between a Golden Visa and a 5‑year real estate residency in Dubai?
+What is the difference between a Golden Visa and a five-year real estate residency in Dubai?

-The Golden Visa for property owners in Dubai is a 10‑year renewable residence permit tied to an AED 2,000,000 property threshold and can accommodate mortgaged units under defined conditions.
-The separate five‑year real estate residency also requires a property value above AED 2,000,000.
-It insists that it is fully paid and not mortgaged, and is not part of the federal Golden Residence programme.
-Each programme has its own validity, conditions and renewal process.
+The Golden Visa for property owners in Dubai is a 10-year renewable residence permit tied to an AED 2,000,000 property threshold.
+Since February 2026, it accepts mortgaged property with no minimum paid amount, and off-plan properties also qualify.
+The separate five-year real estate residency also requires a property value above AED 2,000,000 but insists that it is fully paid and not mortgaged.
+The five-year option is not part of the federal Golden Residence programme.
+Each has its own conditions and renewal process.

-Is 750,000 AED property enough for residency in Dubai?
+Is AED 750,000 in property enough for residency in Dubai?

-A property valued at AED 750,000 is not sufficient for a 10‑year Golden Visa.
-However, it may qualify you for the two‑year investor residence (Taskeen) offered by the DLD, subject to the detailed Taskeen criteria.
-The Golden Visa route requires a property value of at least AED 2,000,000, whether through one property or several combined under your name.
+A property valued at AED 750,000 is not sufficient for a 10-year Golden Visa.
+It may, however, qualify for the two-year investor residence (Taskeen) offered by the DLD, subject to the detailed Taskeen criteria.
+The Golden Visa route requires a total property value of at least AED 2,000,000, whether through one property or several combined under your name.

 What are the Golden Visa investor fees in Dubai for family members?

-According to the DLD, each family member (spouse, children, parents) sponsored by a Golden Visa holder is subject to a 10‑year residence permit fee of approximately AED 5,774.50, plus a family sponsorship file opening fee of AED 318.75 and an additional AED 100 per sponsored person.
-These amounts are indicative and should always be checked on dubailand.gov.ae for current figures.
+The DLD lists each family member's 10-year residence permit fee at approximately AED 5,774.50, plus a family sponsorship file opening fee of AED 318.75 and an additional AED 100 per sponsored person.
+These amounts are indicative and should always be confirmed on dubailand.gov.ae for current figures.

-Can I combine multiple properties to reach the 2 million AED Golden Visa requirement?
+Can I combine multiple properties to reach the AED 2,000,000 Golden Visa requirement?

 Yes.
-Both the DLD and GDRFA Dubai allow you to combine more than one property to meet the AED 2,000,000 requirement, provided all properties are in your name and properly registered.
-The DLD will issue the relevant title deeds or eCertificates of Title, and the GDRFA Dubai will rely on property status or valuation certificates confirming that the combined value meets or exceeds the threshold.
+Both the DLD and GDRFA allow investors to combine more than one property to meet the AED 2,000,000 requirement, provided all properties are registered under the investor's name.
+The DLD issues the relevant title deeds or eCertificates of Title, and the GDRFA relies on property status or valuation certificates confirming that the combined value meets or exceeds the threshold.

 Visa & AMER Services Consultant at EGSH